 Bioinorganic Chemistry

-Our research focuses on model systems for denitrifying enzymes, especially the nitrite (NO2-), nitric oxide (NO) and nitrous oxide (N2O) reductases.
-One major goal of this research is the investigation of the different mechanisms of activation of complex bound NO. In this respect, we synthesize model systems using Schlenk techniques and determine their spectroscopic and electrochemical properties.
-This information is then correlated to the experimentally known reactivities of these systems and the postulated mechanisms of the enzymatic reactions using quantum-chemical calculations.
-The synthetic work mainly focuses on various porphyrin ligands, their transition metal complexes and corresponding NO adducts as well as studies of their reactivity.
+Our research focuses on model systems for denitrifying enzymes, especially the nitrite (NO2-) and nitric oxide reductases.
+In addition, we are also interested in scavenging NO reductases that are found in certain pathogenic bacteria.
+The major goal of this research is the investigation of the different mechanisms of activation of NO when coordinated to transition metal centers (especially heme and non-heme iron).
+In this respect, we synthesize model systems using Schlenk techniques and determine their spectroscopic and electrochemical properties.
+This information is then correlated to the experimentally observed reactivities of these systems and the postulated mechanisms of the enzymatic reactions using quantum-chemical calculations.
+The synthetic work mainly focuses on various non-heme (especially polypyridyl and related ligands, and hydrotris(pyrazolyl)borates, etc.) and porphyrin ligands, their transition metal complexes and corresponding NO adducts as well as studies into their reactivity.

-We are especially interested in the nitric oxide reductases (NORs), which allow to study the reactivity of coordinated NO as a function of active site variations in different enzymes.
-Bacterial NOR (NorBC) reduces NO to nitrous oxide (N2O) at a mixed heme/non-heme active site, where the heme shows axial histidine coordination.
-In comparison, the same reaction is performed by fungal nitric oxide reductase (P450nor) at a single heme active site, which, in contrast, has an axial cysteine ligand.
-Hence, the bacterial and fungal enzymes catalyze the same reaction, but utilize different mechanisms as shown in Scheme 1 .
-Central research goals are the elucidation of the reaction mechanisms of these enzymes and the properties of heme-nitrosyls in general as a function of porphyrin substitutions and trans-ligands to NO. To this end, a dual strategy is applied.
+We are especially interested in the respiratory nitric oxide reductases (NORs), because these are key enzymes in the nitrogen cycle responsible for the generation of the important green house gas and ozone-depleting agent N2O, and the scavenging NORs, because these are key enzymes in bacterial pathogenesis (since these enzymes provide resistance to these pathogens against the mammalian immune defense agent NO) [3].
+With respect to the respiratory NORs, there are two different classes of enzymes.
+Bacterial respiratory NOR (NorBC or cNOR) reduces NO to nitrous oxide (N2O) at a mixed heme/non-heme iron active site, where the heme shows axial histidine coordination [4],[5].
+In comparison, the same reaction is performed by fungal respiratory nitric oxide reductase (Cyt P450nor) at a single heme active site, which, in contrast, has an axial cysteine ligand [6],[7].
+Hence, the bacterial and fungal enzymes catalyze the same reaction, but utilize different active sites and mechanisms as shown in Figure 1.
+Central research goals are the elucidation of the reaction mechanisms of these enzymes and the properties of heme-nitrosyls in general, as a function of porphyrin substitutions and trans-ligands to NO. To this end, a dual strategy is applied.
 Firstly, 'simple' model complexes of type [Fe(TPP*)(L)(NO)]n+ (TPP* = tetraphenylporphyrin type ligand; L = N-donor, thiolate, etc.) are synthesized, which allow for the systematic investigation of the porphyrin substituent and trans-ligand effect on the coordinated NO. Complementarily, we are working on the synthesis of sophisticated model complexes for both NorBC and P450nor.
-These compounds are then investigated using a variety of spectroscopic techniques (see Research home) in correlation with density functional theory (DFT) calculations.
+In contrast to the respiratory enzymes, the active site of scavenging NORs corresponds to a non-heme diiron core with a flavin cofactor in close proximity (Figure 1) [8].
+In this case, we are studying mono- and dinuclear non-heme iron-nitrosyl model complexes to obtain insight into the catalytic mechanism of these enzymes.
+We investigate our model compounds using a variety of spectroscopic techniques (see Research home) in correlation with density functional theory (DFT) calculations.
 The obtained results are not only important for the understanding of the mechanisms of these enzymes, but are also relevant for various biological functions of NO as described above.

 Research Highlights